dweam-team/awesome-world-model-games/README.md

 # Awesome World Model Games [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 World model games are awesome!
+We can now play fully generative (and hallucinated) games, where anything is possible.

 Here we collect papers, open-source projects, and applications of such interactive video models.